 Jayant is a second year international student majoring in Mechanical Engineering.
 He was born in New Delhi and raised in Bangalore in India.
 His main goal is to enhance his intellect, creativity and engineering skills and then apply them to his projects.
 He also enjoys playing soccer and basketball.
 He has an interest in graphic design, and he is an avid reader of novels from Dan Brown, Jefferey Archer, Robert Ludlum.
 He loves to watch movies, and TV shows, especially those which make me "think".
 But when it comes to TV, he likes watching Game of Thrones but generally loves comedy shows like The Big Bang Theory.
 A Huge fan of the DC and Marvel Cinematic Universe.
 Interesting fact, he loves to explore weird and unusual things and hence he is a semi-professional masseuse and mime.
 As a TIL's leader, he really wants to make it a fun experience for everyone around him and offer everything he has unto thee!

-Alicia is a third year student in Warren College majoring in Cognitive Science with a minor in Theatre.
-She was born and raised in Las Vegas, Nevada, and is currently a Triton International Leader mentor, resource, and friend to incoming international students.
-In addition to being a TIL, she works as a Student Involvement Leadership Consultant, Orientation Leader, and volunteers for the English-in-Action Tutoring program.
-Alicia is very involved on campus; she holds leadership positions in Nomads Theatre Company, Alternative Breaks, and works in a Cognitive Development lab.
+Alicia is a fourth year student in Warren College studying to obtain her Bachelors of Science in Psychology with minors in Theatre and Cognitive Science.
+She was born and raised in Las Vegas, Nevada, and is going into her second year as a Triton International Leader mentor, resource, and friend to incoming international students.
+In addition to being a TIL, she works as a Student Involvement Leadership Consultant, Orientation Leader, and House Manager.
+Also, she volunteers as a tutor for Reality Changers, a non-profit that helps high school students become first-generation college students.
+Alicia is very involved on campus; she holds leadership positions in both Nomads Theatre Company and Alternative Breaks.
 So she is a great resource for tons of different ways to become involved.
 Alicia loves learning about new cultures because education can involve trying delicious new foods, among many other perks.
-She has previous visited Mexico and the Dominican Republic.
-Next spring break, Alicia is planning to travel to the Philippines to service work for a social justice issue through Alternative Breaks.
+She has previous visited Mexico, Dominican Republic, and Nicaragua.
 In her spare time, you can catch Alicia doing anything outdoors from trying a new hike to reading a book at La Jolla Shores.
 In the future, she would love to work for organization such as Teach For America or the Peace Corps to help people across the globe.